ayushpriya10/ShopKeepr/README.md

 **Note:**
 * The application currently supports 'venv' to manage the virtual environment for the project you're working on.
 * The application makes use of a sqlite database named 'packages.db' under each project.
 You'd need to add that to your .gitignore file to avoid pushing it to your repo.

+To-Do:
+* Feature to manage different requirements and installed packages across git branches.
+* Feature to ask user to take action about installed but unused packages.
+* Feature to whitelist packages such that they don't show up as unused even if they arent imported.
+* Solution for modules with different package names and aliases.